Visual Basic Events

 - Change the name of the picture box to picText.

 - Double-click the picture box to access its event procedures.

 The code window should look like the one illustrated below.
-Note the two drop-down lists at the top of the window.
-The first contains a list of all the objects of the current form (including the form itself), while the second contains all the events for the currently selected object.
-Because the currently selected object is the picTest picture box, its name appears at the currently selected object, while the second list displays the name of the default event for the currently selected object, which is Click.
+Note the drop-down lists at the top of the window.
+One of them contains a list of all the objects associated with the current form, including the form itself.
+Another contains a list of events to which the currently selected object can respond.
+Because the currently selected object is the picTest picture box, its name appears at the currently selected object. the second drop down list displays the name of the default event for the currently selected object, which is the Click event.

 The code window displays the empty Click event procedure for the picText object